 Oh, he must be scouting locations for Dukes of Hazzard.

 The Dukes of Hazzard was a TV show about two “good old boys” in the South; it aired from 1979-1985.
 James Best, who plays Thorne Sherman in The Killer Shrews, played Sheriff Rosco P. Coltrane on the show.

 Jefferson Davis “Boss” Hogg was the chief villain on The Dukes of Hazzard (see previous note).
 The part was played by Sorrell Booke (1930-1994).

 Rubin “Hurricane” Carter (1937-2014) was a rapidly rising professional boxer when, in 1966, he and a friend (both black) were charged with murdering three white men in Carter’s hometown of Paterson, New Jersey.
 Carter was twice tried and convicted of the crimes and spent a total of two decades behind bars until a federal judge, saying the convictions had been “based on racism rather than reason,” freed him in 1985.

 Jerry Farrell?
-Hey, did he go to Harrison Elementary School?
+Hey, did he go to Harelson Elementary School?

-While there are roughly a billion Harrison Elementary Schools in the United States, I’m willing to take an educated guess that the one referred to here is the one in Brainerd, Minnesota.
+There are a couple of Harelson Elementary Schools—one in Tucson, Arizona, and another in Puryear, Tennessee.
+Crow stammers a bit on this line, so he may have meant to say "Harrison"; while there are roughly a billion Harrison Elementary Schools in the United States, I’m willing to take an educated guess that the writers would have been referring to the one in Brainerd, Minnesota.

 Hey, Freddy Fender.